phcurtis/blkchain/README.md

 #
-Package main - provides a CLI interface for testing a blockchain simulator according to it specification as provided by client.
+Package main - provides a CLI interface implementing a blockchain simulator according to it specification as provided by client.

-RUN: cd to where you have installed and built it (see INSTALL) below:
+RUN: cd to where you have installed and built it (see INSTALL) below: after building see available options by invoking: ./blkchain -help
-./blkchain -help

 for examples: see file: EXAMPLES